GrazianoFracasso/vagrant-centos7-gui/Readme.md

 ## Prerequisites

-1. Download Java and ODI Files

-From Oracle OTN or Oracle eDelivery download ODI 12.2.1.3.0 ( V886451-01_1of2.zip,V886451-01_2of2.zip ) and Java JDK  jdk-8u171 files and copy them into this directory.
+1. Download Java Files from Oracle OTN ( jdk-8u171) and ODI Files 12.2.1.3.0 from Oracle eDelivery  ( V886451-01_1of2.zip,V886451-01_2of2.zip ) and copy them into this directory.

-You should have these files:
+You should have these situation before starting:

 ![https://i.imgur.com/jzvw0LE.png](https://i.imgur.com/jzvw0LE.png)

-If you download ODI from OTB website just change ODI_PKG1 and ODI_PKG2 variables into install_odi.sh and install_odi_p2.sh files with the new filenames.
+If you download ODI from OTB website just change ODI_PKG1 and ODI_PKG2 variables into install_odi.sh and install_odi_p2.sh files with the correct filenames.
+Same trick if you choose a different version of java.

 2. Database